damian0815/compel/README.md

 ## Changelog

+#### 1.1.5 - fix for compel turning numbers into floats for text inside parentheses

 #### 1.1.4 - fixes for #23 (sequential offload) and InvokeAI issue #3442 (allow hyphens in LoRA names)

 #### 1.1.3 - enable fetching the penultimate CLIP hidden layer (aka "clip skip")